 Before the Great Depression, mortgages were 5 to 10-year loans that had to be refinanced or paid off with a large balloon payment.
 By 1935, 10 percent of all U.S. homes were in foreclosure, thanks to these harsh terms and falling housing prices.
 To stop the carnage, the New Deal did these three things:

 - The Home Owner’s Loan Corporation bought 1 million defaulted mortgages from banks.
 The HOLC changed them to the long-term, fixed-rate mortgage we know today and reinstated them.

 - The Federal Housing Administration provided mortgage insurance.

 - The Federal National Mortgage Association created a secondary market for mortgages.

 The FNMA also created Savings and Loans to issue these mortgages.
 These changes were in response to an economic catastrophe.
 But they significantly boosted homeownership in the United States.

 In 1944, the Veterans Administration created a mortgage insurance program that lowered payments.
 That encouraged returning war veterans to buy homes in the suburbs.
 The program spurred economic activity in the home construction industry.

 Throughout the 1960s and 1970s, almost all mortgages were issued through S&Ls.
 Thanks to all these federal programs, homeownership rose from 43.6% in 1940 to 64% by 1980.

 In 1973, President Nixon created rampant inflation by removing the U.S. dollar from the gold standard.
-S&Ls couldn't raise interest rates to keep up with inflation, so they lost their deposits to money market accounts that could.
+S&Ls couldn't raise interest rates to keep up with rising inflation, so they lost their deposits to money market accounts.
 That eroded the capital S&Ls needed to create low-cost mortgages.
 The industry asked Congress to remove certain restrictions on its operations.

-In 1982, the Reagan Administration passed the Garn-St. Germain Depository Institutions Act.
+In 1982, the Reagan administration passed the Garn-St. Germain Depository Institutions Act.
 It allowed banks to raise interest rates on savings deposits, make commercial and consumer loans, and reduce loan-to-value ratios.
 S&Ls invested in speculative real estate and commercial loans.
-Between 1982 and 1985, these assets increased 56 percent.
+Between 1982 and 1985, these assets increased by 56 percent.

 The collapse of these investments led to the failure of half the nation's banks.
-As banks went under, the state and federal insurance began to run out of the money needed to refund depositors.
+As banks went under, state and federal insurance funds began to run out of the money needed to refund depositors.